 Travelling south now from the remote north-eastern corner of Bangladesh towards the Sundarbans.
 But first, Kushtia, the cultural capital of Bangladesh.
-First, the mausoleum of Fakir Laon Shah, a nineteenth century philosopher.
+The draw is the mausoleum of Fakir Laon Shah, a nineteenth century philosopher.
 There’s a small white dome and some tombs to admire.
-We are entertained by some music played on local instruments and guide Akit disappears into the washroom for ten minutes.
-I’m hoping he will hurry up as I’ve been surrounded by a group of barking dogs.
+We are entertained by some music, played on local instruments, and guide Akit disappears into the washroom for ten minutes.
+I’m hoping he will hurry up, as I’ve been surrounded by a group of barking dogs.
 Akit apologises and says he has an upset stomach.

-Back in our transport there are a couple of minor spats with driver Ekram when Akit twice makes him do a three point turn in the narrowest of city streets, CNGs and people attempting to slip by all the while, as he has sent him in the wrong direction.
+Back in our transport, there are a couple of minor spats with driver Ekram, when Akit twice makes him do a three point turn in the narrowest of city streets, CNGs and people attempting to slip by all the while, as he has sent him in the wrong direction.
 It’s not a great day for Akit altogether.
-After a half hour each way diversion, it transpires that the Nobel prize winning poet Tagore’s house is closed today, as a minister is visiting by helicopter.
+After a half hour each way diversion, as we attempt to reach it, it transpires that the Nobel prize winning poet Tagore’s house is closed today, as a minister is visiting by helicopter.

-Today, the traffic isn’t so awful but the road surface is terrible.
+Today, the traffic isn’t so awful, but the road surface is terrible.
 Various layers are exposed with tarmac peeling off layered blocks and some huge potholes.
-We’re careering around to find the best route without grounding too often.
-At the same time we traverse the railway line numerous times as we track its route.
+We’re careering around to find the best route, without grounding too often.
+We traverse the railway line numerous times, as we follow its route.
 There are the usual queue of pedestrians wandering across the track, even when the gates are closed.
-And the trains are packed so full inside and out to the extent that there are rows of passengers squatting each side of the locomotive.
+And the trains are packed so full inside and out, to the extent that there are rows of passengers squatting each side of the locomotive.
 We roll through more rice paddies and urban conglomerations, manufacturing plants for jute and garments, cement works and patches of roadside logging.
 And we’ve arrived in the river port city of Khulna, at a very reasonable five o’clock.

 The Road to the Sundarbans